raytonghk/genepiper/README.md

 ### Tutorials:

-For detailed walk-through of each modules, please refer to [Wiki](https://github.com/raytonghk/genepiper/wiki/01.-Introduction) page.
+For detailed walkthrough of each modules, please refer to [Wiki](https://github.com/raytonghk/genepiper/wiki/01.-Introduction) page.